 Across all production systems, the types of crops and livestock that fit most easily into an urban agriculture business are ones that are physically small, thrive in small spaces and challenging growing conditions, and have fast life cycles.
 The last point is important to maximize the amount of income or food produced per square foot.
 Slower growing crops (like fruit trees) or livestock (like oysters) can be important parts of an urban agriculture system, but their slow life cycles mean that they consume more space and time per unit of food produced than faster-growing crops and livestock.

 Ground-based outdoor urban agriculture is particularly common in cities with large amounts of vacant land, such as Baltimore and Detroit.
 Production practices include growing in-ground in the native soil, on the ground (or even on pavement!) in imported soil or growing media, in raised beds or containers, and in high tunnels or hoop houses which are used to extend the growing season and protect the crops from extreme rain events (Figure 1 and 2).
 Most ground-based urban agriculture is used for diversified vegetable production, but some urban farms grow perennial fruits, and a subset of urban farms specialize in cut flower production.

 A note about specialty ethnic vegetables: Urban growers may be particularly interested in growing specialty vegetable varieties featured in the cuisines of the ethnicities and cultures of the community around the urban farm.
-Learn more about specialty and ethnic crops here https://go.umd.edu/specialtyveg and in the references at the end of this chapter (Tubene and Myers 2008; Afantchao 2010; Mangan 2002).
+Learn more about specialty and ethnic crops here https://extension.umd.edu/resource/specialty-vegetablesand in the references at the end of this chapter (Tubene and Myers 2008; Afantchao 2010; Mangan 2002).